randomgraphics/wine-droid/README.md

 running PC game on android phone via box64, wine, dxvk and etc.

+# Install and Config Winlator on Android Phone

+1. Downlload and install Winlator variation from: https://github.com/coffincolors/winlator

+2. adb push your game bianries to /sdcard/Download/ folder, which is mapped to D: drive in the container.

+3. Create an container in Winlator, selecting Turnip as Graphics Driver.

+4. Launch the container.
+Run the game on D: drive.

+5. Enjoy.

 # Install and Config Termux

 1. Run `./install-termux.py` to install termux and termux-x11 apps.
 Follow instructions and prompt on phone to continue and finish the installtion.